uchicago-library/uchicago-library.github.io/docs/README.md

+Note: https://dldc.lib.uchicago.edu/ redirects to index.html above.
+Edit the latter to effect changes in the former.

 # Checklists & Documentation
 ## Developer: GitHub Tickets & Pull Requests
 ### Once the developer choses a ticket to resolve: